hytechclub/web-102/Week08/IndividualInstructions.md

 ### Updating the Function Definition
 - In the `changeBackground` function, replace the actual URL in the string with a new variable named `backgroundUrl`
-    - To do this, you will have to add together three values
+    - To do this, you will have to add together three values: `"url(" + backgroundUrl + ")"`
-- Instead of declaring `backgroundUrl` as a variable, make it a **parameter** by placing it within the parentheses of the function definiton
+- Instead of declaring `backgroundUrl` as a variable, make it a **parameter** by placing it within the parentheses of the function definition

 ### Updating the Function Calls
 - In the HTML file, update the call to `changeBackground` so that it passes in the original URL as the parameter
-    - Because this call is within double quotes, surround the url with single quotes inside of the parentheses
+    - Because this call is within double quotes, surround the url with single quotes inside of the parentheses, ex: `onclick="changeBackground('https://i.imgur.com/MdvJ4C2.jpg')"`
 - Update the "Image 2" button to call the `changeBackground` function on click as well, passing in its own URL

 Now we can get rid of our `changeBackground2` function, and everything should still work!